-- Prior probabilities of the hypotheses, i.e. $P(H_i)$, for each hypothesis H_i . - Joint probability distribution (JPD) of sensors' observations for each hypothesis.
+- Prior probabilities of the hypotheses, i.e. $P(H_i)$, for each hypothesis H_i .
+Since we do not assume any propagation model, the probabilities of hypotheses at adjacent locations may arbitrarily vary.
+Our technique, therefore, can naturally model the presence of radio obstructions, such as buildings, terrain and vegetation. - Joint probability distribution (JPD) of sensors' observations for each hypothesis.
 More formally, for each hypothesis H_j, we assume P(x_S|H_j) to be known for each observation x_S for the entire set S of deployed sensor.
 Note that this also gives us the JPD's of each subset T ⊆ S.

 Maximum a Posteriori Localization (MAP) Algorithm.
-We use Bayes rule to compute the likelihood probability of each hypothesis, from a given observation vector \mathbf{x}{T} for a subset of sensors T:
+We use Bayes' rule to compute the likelihood probability of each hypothesis, from a given observation vector \mathbf{x}{T} for a subset of sensors T:

 We select the hypothesis that has the highest probability, for given observations of a set of sensors.
-Formally, the MAP algorithm returns the hypotheses based on the following equation:
+Formally, the